harness/developer-hub/kb/continuous-integration/continuous-integration-faqs.md

 ### Can I run the Upload Artifacts to JFrog Artifactory step with a non-root user?

-No. The jfrog commands in the [Upload Artifacts to JFrog Artifactory](https://developer.harness.io/docs/continuous-integration/use-ci/build-and-upload-artifacts/upload-artifacts/upload-artifacts-to-jfrog) step create a `.jfrog` folder at the root level of the stage workspace, which fails if you use a non-root user.
+Yes.
+By default, the jfrog commands in the [Upload Artifacts to JFrog Artifactory](https://developer.harness.io/docs/continuous-integration/use-ci/build-and-upload-artifacts/upload-artifacts/upload-artifacts-to-jfrog) step create a `.jfrog` folder at the root level of the stage workspace, which fails if you use a non-root user.

-To work around this Users can set a Stage variable JFROG_CLI_HOME_DIR to change the folder in which .jfrog will be created, to a path that is writable by the user running the container.
+Set JFROG_CLI_HOME_DIR as Stage variable to change the folder in which .jfrog will be created, to a path you have write access.

 ### mkdir permission denied when running Upload Artifacts to JFrog as non-root